Rutgers-RPL/pfa-training/README.md

 ```

 If you do have vscode installed, open it with vscode.
+(Hint: get VSCode.)
 ```Shell
 code .\ex1.py
 ```